chojunhyun94/Parking_Violations_NYC/README.md

 # Group_Final_Project
 Final Group Project involving ETL, Visualizations, and Machine Learning

+## Topic
+Parking Violations in NYC.
+We were looking through datasets that were publically available and found this datset and we wanted to see if there were any trends in parking violations.

 ## Resources
 In the resources.zip, there is a data file which was too large for git's data budget.
 Inside is 'cleaned_data.csv'